 Additionally, their new partnership with BoostMySchool brought functionality, value, and flexibility to their Giving Day strategy while supporting a weakness SJC had been struggling with in the past – moving their donors to give online.
 Now with the resulting 75% of donors giving online during their Giving Day, SJC is looking forward to increased online giving throughout the entire solicitation year.

 Caroline on using BoostMySchool for affinity-based challenges throughout the year

 After reaching a staggering 230% increase in their annual fund donations this year, their community had much to celebrate, and even more to consider when planning for next year.
 Though returning to a more familiar environment for their Giving Day in March 2021 is the ideal, the Advancement team at SJC is already contemplating questions that may arise for post-pandemic fundraising.
 What does socially distanced student involvement look like?
 What will a virtual giving day with students be like?
 How will they continue to cultivate their newest donors virtually?
 It is certain that there are challenges ahead, but the path is clearer with newly acquired donor data to support their assumptions in seeking answers to these questions.
 For Saint Joseph’s College, a lesson learned was that unexpected events may bring about turbulent change, but their day starts and ends with community – even when it is a virtual one.

-Connor is the Director of Partnerships at BoostMySchool.
+Connor is on the Sales Team at BoostMySchool.
 He actively engages and leads schools through the fundraising process with BoostMySchool.
 Fueled by the idea of a better education system for his son, he is focused on bringing innovation to the education space that can propel initiatives for institutions.